x-atlas-consortia/ubkg-api/README.md

 Python 3.5.2+

 ## Usage
-To run the server, please execute the following from the `/src` directory:
+To run the Flask development server open the project in PyCharm and navigate to `/src/app.py` then click the green arrow

+Verify it's running

 ```
-pip3 install -r requirements.txt
-python3 -m app.py
+curl localhost:8080
 ```